Electric scooters and your health [5 risks + solutions]

 How to prevent electric scooter finger fatigue?

-If you experience finger-fatigue, take some breaks to rest your hands.
-As with most other electric scooter health risks, getting a high-quality scooter with great suspension and pneumatic tires will significantly reduce or eliminate the risks.
+As with other scooter-related health risks, investing in a high-quality scooter with excellent suspension and pneumatic tires can greatly reduce or even eliminate these concerns.

 Electric scooters with seats may cause erectile dysfunction